 It is the hope of Contreras-Sweet that Destination HUB will further the SBA’s effort to improve access to capital and close opportunity gaps in communities of color by empowering entrepreneurs and small business owners’ economic and social mobility through employment and business growth.

 The Veteran and Military Business Owners Association (VAMBOA) is a non-profit business trade association that promotes and assists Veteran Business Owners, Service Disabled Veteran Owned Businesses (SDVOB) and Military Business Owners.
 Small businesses are the backbone of our economy and responsible for job generation.
 That is why VAMBOA provides its members with Business Coaching, Contracting Opportunities, a Blog that provides information, Networking contacts and other resources.
 Membership is FREE to Veterans.
 Join Now!

-VAMBOA: Certifying Your Small Business: By Debbie Gregory
+VAMBOA: New SBA Initiative: By Debbie Gregory